-The parking area is not the major view from the public right of way or street, but rather, the back side of the units on the east cluster.
+The parking area is not the major view from the public right of way or street, but rather, the central open space and the west side of the cluster of units.

 g.
 All garages shall be located in an area to minimize the presence of the automobile.